rackerlabs/rackspace-how-to/content/rpc-openstack/rackspace-private-cloud-software-and-sosreport.md

 `--report` flag generates an HTML-formatted list of the files that were copied in the report.
 Include additional options if requested by Rackspace Support.

-#### sosreport plugins
+#### sosreport plug-ins

-Depending on the issue you're experiencing and the instructions that Rackspace Support provides, you might need to disable or enable certain plugins when you generate the report.
-To view a full list of available plugins, use the command `sosreport -l`.
+Depending on the issue you're experiencing and the instructions that Rackspace Support provides, you might need to disable or enable certain plug-ins when you generate the report.
+To view a full list of available plug-ins, use the command `sosreport -l`.

 The output is similar to the following example: